 Do Not be Afraid

 As I begin to embrace my self-growth, I moved on, hoping that everyone I love would notice and follow me to make this journey together.
 But no one did.
 Sure, I got support from people I expected.
-A lot of support comes from people I never thought they respected me so much.
-But in fact, nobody I knew go on a journey with me, and that’s okay because I have met many new people who accept and support me as I am now.
+A lot of support comes from people I never thought they respect me so much.
+But in fact, nobody I knew go on a journey with me, and that’s okay because I have met many new people who accept and support of who I am now.